aishafb60/holbertonschool-shell/basics/README.md

-# 11-lists Script
+# 12-file_type Script
-This script lists all files (including hidden ones) in the current directory, the parent directory, and the /boot directory in long format.
+This script prints the type of the file named iamafile located in the /tmp directory.